Glenn D. Lowry

-Glenn David Lowry (born September 28, 1954) is an American art historian and director of the Museum of Modern Art (MoMA) in New York City since 1995.
+Glenn David Lowry (born September 28, 1954) is an American art historian and director of the Museum of Modern Art (MoMA) in New York City from 1995 to 2025.
 His initiatives there include strengthening MoMA's contemporary art program, significantly developing the collection holdings in all media, and guiding two major campaigns for the renovation, expansion, and endowment of the museum.
 He has lectured and written extensively in support of contemporary art and artists and the role of museums in society, among other topics.

-Early years
+Early life and education

 Lowry was born in 1954 in New York City and raised in Williamstown, Massachusetts.
-He graduated from the Holderness School in 1972 and later received a B.A. degree (1976) magna cum laude from Williams College, Williamstown, M.A.
+He graduated from the Holderness School in 1972 and received a B.A. degree (1976), magna cum laude, from Williams College.
+He also obtained M.A.
 (1978) and Ph.D.
 (1982) degrees in the history of art from Harvard University, as well as honorary degrees from the Pennsylvania Academy of the Fine Arts (2000), the College of William and Mary (2009), and Florida Southern College (2017).

 Career

 Lowry began his career as curator of Oriental art at the Rhode Island School of Design Museum in 1981.
 Lowry was appointed in 1983 as the first director of the Muscarelle Museum of Art at the College of William and Mary; he later became curator of Near Eastern Art at the Smithsonian Institution's Arthur M. Sackler Gallery and Freer Gallery of Art (1984–1990).
 He was director of the Art Gallery of Ontario from 1990 to 1995.
 He was appointed director of the Museum of Modern Art in 1995.

 In February 1999, Lowry and Alanna Heiss, former director of the P.S.1 Contemporary Art Center, initiated the merger of their two organizations.

 Lowry guided MoMA's 2004 expansion and accompanying capital campaign—raising $450 million for the new building and over $450 million for the endowment and other related expenses.
 He and architect Yoshio Taniguchi unveiled the new museum on November 20, 2004.

 In 2018, Lowry and the MoMA board agreed to an extension of his role as the David Rockefeller Director of the Museum of Modern Art through 2025, which will make him the longest-serving director since the museum opened in 1929.

 Lowry led MoMA's 2019 renovation and expansion, developed with architects Diller Scofidio + Renfro in collaboration with Gensler, to add more than 40,000 square feet of new gallery space and offer a deep rethinking of MoMA's collection, and, by extension, of the history of art for the past century and a half.
+In September 2024, Lowry announced that he would retire in September 2025.